April 21, 2022

 University of Mississippi

 You’re probably used to seeing the Grove on Top Ten lists for its tailgating atmosphere, but with 10 acres of space, it also delivers plenty of room to appreciate the natural beauty of this University of Mississippi icon.
-Start your Earth Day with a good luck stroll through the Walk of Champions arch and then enjoy Ole Miss’ own “Tree Campus USA” designation under your favorite oak, elm, or magnolia.
+Start your Earth Day with a good luck stroll through the Walk of Champions arch and then enjoy Ole Miss’ own “Tree Campus Higher Education” designation under your favorite oak, elm, or magnolia.

 Mississippi State University